Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-08-16 00:25:41
+Last Updated: 2025-08-17 00:29:24

-I am not this hair.
-I am not this skin.
-I am the soul that lives within.
+Israel, As The Jewish State, Must Disappear From The Map.

-By Rumi
+By Ahmed Yassin